 In addition to the school’s new commitment to offer an additional 30 bursaries by 2024, it remains fully committed to maintaining its many historic buildings and its unique Quiristers.
 But these are ambitious targets that need long-term financial support.

 The school endeavours to show its appreciation towards those who pledge a legacy by offering membership of the Goddard Legacy Society.
 This meets annually for Goddard Day, normally held in Winchester in September, with a Chapel service and an enjoyable and well-supported lunch with speeches, followed often by an interesting event in the afternoon.
 It is an excellent way to meet up with contemporaries and other OWs who wish to support the school in this way.
+This year, the event is being held on Saturday 16 September, please click here for more information.
 Occasionally we organise a drinks reception at an attractive location in London.

 The Chairman of the Society is David Fellowes (I, 1963-67).
 He is always keen to meet new members and writes an annual Chairman’s letter in August.
 Membership is open to all including Wykehamists and Quiristers, present and past parents, dons and Friends of Winchester College.
 Members are encouraged to allow their name to be listed in the annual Wykeham Journal, which serves the Society well by encouraging others to follow their example.